 Old McDonald puppet show

 Anyway, we sung old Macdonald while shaking musical instruments and using my homemade sock puppets during our interactive story time.
-Oliver loved the whole thing, Elijah spent the entire time trying to work out what animal I had made (see picture below).
+Bear loved the whole thing, Monkey spent the entire time trying to work out what animal I had made.
 Regardless we all had fun and it made our interactive story time a little more creative and fun.

 So there you have it, our fortnight of farmyard fun.
 We’ve really enjoyed learning about farmyard life and are looking forward to our next theme, which is castles!
 Obviously we will post all about this theme over the next couple of weeks.